salahudeenofficial/vtryon2_triton/microservices/DETAILED_IMPLEMENTATION_PLAN.md

 - ✅ Model sharing strategy decided
 - ✅ Master config document created

-### Phase 3 Complete When (VastAI):
+### Phase 3 Complete When:
-- ✅ Repository cloned on VastAI
-- ✅ Models downloaded to shared location on VastAI
+- ✅ Models downloaded/copied to shared location
-- ✅ ComfyUI setup on VastAI
 - ✅ All model files accessible
-- ✅ Service code copied to model directories

-### Phase 4 Complete When (VastAI):
+### Phase 4-5 Complete When:
-- ✅ Model template created
+- ✅ Triton repository structure created
-- ✅ All Python backend models (model.py) implemented
+- ✅ All models in shared location
-- ✅ Ensemble config created
+- ✅ All config.pbtxt files created
-- ✅ All code in place for Triton
+- ✅ All configs use extracted data (no guessing)

-### Phase 5 Complete When (VastAI):
+### Phase 6 Complete When:
+- ✅ All Python backend models implemented
-- ✅ Triton server running on VastAI
+- ✅ All models tested individually
-- ✅ All individual models tested and working
+- ✅ All models work with Triton

+### Phase 7-8 Complete When:
-- ✅ Ensemble model tested and working
+- ✅ Ensemble model works
-- ✅ Performance testing completed
+- ✅ Performance matches expectations
+- ✅ No configuration changes needed

-### Phase 6 Complete When (VastAI):
+### Phase 9 Complete When:
-- ✅ Dockerfile created
-- ✅ Docker image built and tested on VastAI
+- ✅ Docker image built and tested
+- ✅ Deployment scripts ready
-- ✅ Container runs successfully
+- ✅ Documentation complete

-### Phase 7 Complete When (VastAI):
+### Phase 8 Complete When:
-- ✅ All testing complete
-- ✅ Documentation created
+- ✅ Deployed on VastAI
-- ✅ Deployment results documented
+- ✅ All tests passing
-- ✅ Ready for production use
+- ✅ Performance verified

 ---